CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/07-Load-Balancing-methods.md

    ![ws name.](media/lb2.png)

->**Note:** This shows how users are divided into 2 different session host under *Breath first load balancing methods*.
+>**Note:** This shows how users are divided into 2 different session host under *Breadth first load balancing methods*.

 9. Click on first session with one active session host and verify which user has been assigned to the particular session host and click on **Log off all active users**, then click on the **X** icon on the top right corner to return back to the session host page.